Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Environments

-Optimizely Feature Experimentation's environments feature lets you confirm behavior and run tests in isolated environments, like development or staging.
+Optimizely Feature Experimentation's environments lets you confirm behavior and run tests in isolated environments, like development or staging.
 This makes it easier to deploy tests in production safely.
 Environments are customizable and should mimic your team's workflow.
-Most customers use two environments: development and production.
-This allows engineering and QA teams to inspect tests safely in an isolated setting while site visitors are exposed to tests running in the production environment.
+Most customers use two environments, development and production.
+This lets engineering and QA teams inspect tests safely in an isolated setting while site visitors are exposed to tests running in the production environment.

 Environments are kept separate and isolated from each other with their own datafiles.
-For more security, Optimizely Feature Experimentation allows you to create secure environments, which require authentication for datafile requests.
-Our server-side SDKs support initialization with these authenticated datafiles.
-We recommend using this feature only in projects that exclusively use server-side SDKs and implementation.
+For added security, Optimizely Feature Experimentation lets you create secure environments, which require authentication for datafile requests.
+The Feature Experimentation server-side SDKs support initialization with these authenticated datafiles.
+You should use these secure environments only in projects that exclusively use server-side SDKs and implementation.
 If you fetch the datafiles in a client-side environment, they may become accessible to end-users

 User IDs and attributes

 User IDs identify the unique users in your tests.
-It is especially important in a production setting to both carefully choose the type of user ID and set a broader strategy of maintaining consistent IDs across channels.
-Our documentation explores different approaches and best practices for choosing a user ID.
+In a production setting, it is especially important to carefully choose the type of user ID and set a broader strategy for maintaining consistent IDs across channels.
+See Handle user IDs.

-Attributes allow you to target users based on specific properties.
-In Optimizely, you can define which attributes should be included in a test.
+Attributes let you target users based on specific properties.
+In Feature Experimentation, you can define which attributes should be included in a test.
 Then, in the code itself, you can pass an attribute dictionary on a per-user basis to the SDK, which will determine which variation a user sees.

 📘